surlebeat/demeter-discord-bot/README.md

 `/guild config-2 blacklist-user:@Jean blacklist-enable:True`
 Add or remove someone from the blacklist, user in blacklist will never be added to the system(eg: useful for bot).

+`/guild config-2 MIN_REPUTATION_IGNORE 300`
+To flag a message as ignored, you need to gather 300 reputations (0=disabled).

 ### Round

 `/round config round-shift:1 apply-guild-default:True`
-Apply the current default guild config to 1 round in the past(by default = 0, 0=now)
+Apply the current default guild config to 1 round in the past(by default=0, 0=now)

 `/round config round-shift:0 default-reputation:1`
 Each new user will receive 1 reputation and can't go bellow this amount.